mlavi/hugo/static/slides/devops-demystified.md

 ---
 ## Immutable Infrastructure

+- Think of a system that has only:
+    - a read-only filesystem
+    - environment variables for dynamic, runtime configuration
-- Build time infrastructure artifacts = build system + configuration management
+- Infrastructure artifacts = build system + configuration management at build time
+    - Infrastructure is built and placed in a repository for distribution
-- Ideal for non-persistant tiers:
+- Ideal for non-persistent application tiers:
     - Simplify deployment: ship logs, metrics, etc. off the "box"
     - Roll 'em in and out of the load balancer, measure twice!
+    - Industry is addressing persistence, but cloud native apps are also a solution
+- Closes the risk and gap between development and production

 ---
 ## Microservices